 Why Should You Go?
-Will You Like San Juan Bautista?

 San Juan Bautista is popular with history-lovers and others looking for a quiet day out.

-Mission San Juan Bautista: One of California's best-preserved missions, San Juan Bautista has been used continuously since it was built, and the entire complex is still standing.
+- Mission San Juan Bautista: One of California's best-preserved missions, Mission San Juan Bautista has been used continuously since it was built, and the entire complex is still standing.
 Take a look and you'll see that the bell tower where Vertigo's ill-fated heroine meets her demise is missing.
 In fact, it never existed except in a Hollywood special effects department.

-San Juan Bautista State Historic Park: This historic park surrounds an open area in front of the mission and features some fine examples of early California architecture.
+- San Juan Bautista State Historic Park: This historic park surrounds an open area in front of the mission and features some fine examples of early California architecture.
 Historic re-enactors are sometimes present, giving it a timeless feel.

-San Andreas Fault: The infamous crack in California runs parallel to the bluff and just below the mission.
+- San Andreas Fault: The infamous crack in California runs parallel to the bluff and just below the mission.
 Look for the historic marker to learn more about it.
 You can even get a glimpse with my tour of the San Andreas Fault.

-Shopping: San Juan Bautista's small downtown sports some nice shops for browsing and buying.
+- Shopping: San Juan Bautista's small downtown sports some nice shops for browsing and buying.

-Best Time to Go to San Juan Bautista
+Best Time to Go

 Any time is fine to visit, but since walking is the best way to get around, you may want to head somewhere else on very rainy days.
 Holiday and summer weekends are busier and during the school year, you'll find numerous school groups at the mission on weekdays.
-The mission is open to the public, but it is still an active church and the sanctuary will not be open to the public during Masses, weddings, and the like.
+The mission is open to the public, but it is still an active church and the sanctuary will not be open to the public during Masses, weddings, and the other gatherings.

-Where to Stay In San Juan Bautista
+Where to Stay

 From motels to country club resorts, you have your choice of places to stay if you plan on spending the night.

-How to Get to San Juan Bautista
+How to Get There

 San Juan Bautista is located between Salinas and Gilroy.
-Exit US Hwy 101 onto CA Hwy 156 going toward Hollister and watch for the signs to San Juan Bautista.
+Exit US Highway 101 onto CA Highway 156 going toward Hollister and watch for the signs to San Juan Bautista.
 It's 45 miles from San Jose, 90 miles from San Francisco, and 158 miles from Sacramento, making it a convenient day trip away from those places and an easy side trip for travelers on US 101 and those visiting Monterey.